- Will the herbicides referenced here kill my fish?

 Q. Where can I purchase aquatically registered herbicides?

 - A. First, try local farm supply or feed and seed stores.
-If that fails, contact your local County Extension Agent or try searching the World Wide Web under the trade name of the herbicide.
+If that fails, contact your local County Extension Agent or try searching online by the trade name of the herbicide.

 Q. Does it matter what time-of-day or time-of-year these aquatic herbicides are applied?